Return to the BUILD

 This can be tricky without some outside help, but I was able to wiggle it around in there until the housing halves came together:

 Flip the entire chassis back upright.
 Attach the rear of the housing to the chassis with one (1) OM screw.
 Then, attach the front of the housing to the chassis with two (2) OM screws, as shown:

-This should have been a nice simple phase, but I needed to do a little grinding and cussing.
-Getting the half shafts to stay inside the housing while you are trying to wrangle the housings into place can be frustrating, but is doable.
-Everything in this phase is metal.
+This should have been a nice simple phase, but sadly it required a little grinding and swearing.
+Getting the half shafts to stay inside the housing while you are trying to wrangle the housings into place can be frustrating, but it is doable.

 Phase 24 – Wheels: Rear Tire/Wheel (Single), Brake Lines